tomohisa/dcb-events.github.io/docs/index.md

 Visit the [Examples](examples/index.md) section to explore various use cases for DCB.

-The [Advanced topics](advanced/index.md) section provides in-depth articles on additional subjects related to DCB.
+The [related topics](topics/index.md) section provides in-depth articles on additional subjects related to DCB.

-To begin using DCB, refer to the [libraries](libraries/index.md) section.
+To begin using DCB, refer to the [libraries](resources/libraries.md) section.